Eminem's Daughter Hailie Jade Supports Him During Rock & Roll Hall of Fame Induction—See The Photos - NewsBreak

 Duran Duran guitarist Andy Taylor revealed that he has been diagnosed with stage 4 prostate cancer.
 The English musician, 61, did not attend the band's induction into the Rock and Roll Hall of Fame on Saturday night in Los Angeles.
 Lead singer Simon Le Bon told the stunned audience that Taylor's absence was due to a setback in his health, and read a letter (which has since been shared on the band's website) the guitarist drafted to commemorate the band's big night.

+Duran Duran 20 best songs ranked for their Rock and Roll Hall of Fame induction [PHOTOS]

+I was 13 years old in 1984, and MTV was less than two years old.
+My friends and I were captivated by “music TV,” and never more so than when British band Duran Duran, which was composed of five good-looking men, captivated Americans with their exotic videos.
+“New Moon on Monday” was the first song that garnered my attention, and I joined millions of other screaming girls across the globe to become a “Durannie.”
+And now after a lengthy, undeserved wait, the band enjoys induction into the Rock and Roll Hall of Fame.
+Formed in 1978 in Birmingham, England, by guitarist...

-Janet Jackson Goes Dark in Jet-Black Jumpsuit and Platform Boots at Rock & Roll Hall of Fame Induction Ceremony 2022
+Gwen Stefani Clashes Patterns in 8-Inch Pleaser Heels at Rock & Roll Hall of Fame Induction Ceremony 2022

-Janet Jackson brought power dressing to the stage at the 2022 Rock & Roll Hall of Fame Induction Ceremony.
-Arriving at the Microsoft Theater in Los Angeles on Saturday night, the Grammy Award-winning star wore a power-pose-worthy jumpsuit.
-Her black silk piece included a high neckline, buttoned bodice and pointed collar, giving it an elevated suiting effect.
-Long sleeves and padded shoulders, as well as flowing legs and a set of thin gold square hoop earrings, finished her attire for the special occasion.
-The attire wasn’t just seen on red carpet, however; Jackson also wore the dynamic ensemble while inducting Jimmy Jam and Terry Lewis with their Musical Excellence award onstage.
+Gwen Stefani was ready to rock at the 2022 Rock & Roll Hall of Fame Induction Ceremony.
+Arriving at the Microsoft Theater in Los Angeles on Saturday night, the “Voice” judge wore an asymmetric multicolored dress by Junya Watanabe.
+In collaboration with Versace, the mixed-media piece featured a knotted front silhouette in paneled leopard print, red plaid and pink leopard faux fur, topped with a graphic Sex Pistols T-shirt base overlaid with a bleached denim vest.
+Stefani accented her punk attire with black fishnet tights and a gold chain link necklace, finished with layered rings, bracelets and a leopard-patterned crystal clutch by...

 Guitar World Magazine